 - Accumulated equity (estimated business value)

-Benefits of Franchisee Vision Plans
+The Benefits of a Franchise Vision Plan

 Creating and maintaining a vision plan offers many benefits for you individually as well as the franchisee community as a whole.

-Franchisees benefit in the following ways:
+Franchisees benefit from vision planning in the following ways:

 - A greater probability of achieving success by putting your vision down on paper